- Awards & Honors

 Sources: Standards of content and style from current edition of the MLA Handbook for Writers of Research Papers will be expected for (1) documentation of sources in the text of your memo; (2) the format of the list of works cited; and (3) margins and indentation.
 A bibliography following the MLA Handbook must be included.
 Essays should use a variety of sources—academic journals, news magazines, newspapers, books, government documents, publications from research organizations.
 At least three of the cited materials should be primary sources (a document, speech, or other sort of evidence written, created or otherwise produced during the time under study).
 General encyclopedias, including Wikipedia, are not acceptable as sources.
 Essays citing general encyclopedias in notes or bibliography will be disqualified.
 Websites should not be the only source of information for your essay; when you do use online sources they must be properly cited.

-10. Students who are U.S. citizens and whose parents are not in the Foreign Service are eligible to participate if they are in grades nine through twelve in any of the fifty states, the District of Columbia, the U.S. territories, or if they are attending high school overseas.
+Eligibility: Students whose parents are not in the Foreign Service are eligible to participate if they are in grades nine through twelve in any of the fifty states, the District of Columbia, the U.S. territories, or if they are U.S. citizens/lawful permanent residents attending high school overseas.
 Students may be attending a public, private, or parochial school.
 Entries from home-schooled students are also accepted.
-Previous first-place winners and immediate relatives of directors or staff of the AFSA, Semester at Sea or the National Student Leadership Conference are not eligible to participate.
-Previous honorable mention recipients are eligible to enter.
-If your parent is in the Foreign Service please go to AFSA’s Scholarship site for other opportunities.
+Previous first-place winners and immediate relatives of directors or staff of the AFSA, Semester at Sea and National Student Leadership Conference are not eligible to participate.
+Previous honorable mention designees are eligible to enter.

 Thank you for your essay submission and good luck!